PhilipSCA/philanderson-co-uk/john/learning/chemistry.md

 Mole - 6.02x10^23 - One mole of an element is the same atomic mass as one atom of the element Limiting reactant - the reactant that gets all used up and limits how much product is formed Volume of gas = (mass of gas/Mr of gas) x 24, at room temperature and pressure.
-Concentration - amount of solute there is in a given volume.
-Concentration(g/dm3) = mass of solute(g)/volume of solvent(dm3)
+Concentration - amount of solute there is in a given volume. - low concentration = dilute Concentration(g/dm3) = mass of solute(g)/volume of solvent(dm3)
 Moles = mass/Mr, Mass = moles/Mr
 Atom economy - the amount of useful product in the reactants. = (Mr of wanted product/Mr of all reactants) x 100